major/MySQLTuner-perl/CONTRIBUTING.md

 4. [Read the doc](https://github.com/major/mysqltuner-perl/).
 It is short and useful.
 5. [Read the internal doc](https://github.com/major/MySQLTuner-perl/blob/master/INTERNALS.md).
-It is short and useful.
+It is a complete and detailled documentation of all checks performed by this tool and this organization.

 ##If you want to contribute ##
 * You can find Enhancement asked by community at [Enhancement issue](https://github.com/major/MySQLTuner-perl/labels/enhancement)